gpaumier/gp2/src/articles/2025-04-21 uploadwizard-metrics.rst

 Through my digging, I came across a few related tickets in Phabricator, Wikimedia's platform for tracking feature requests and bugs.
 One of them was a request to "Use an informative, custom edit summary for every file uploaded with UploadWizard" (`T142687 <https://phabricator.wikimedia.org/T142687>`__), which gave me a scare because it would have made it impossible to do any sort of counting in the future.
 But I also found a request to "Mark UploadWizard uploads with a change tag" (`T121872 <https://phabricator.wikimedia.org/T121872>`__).

-In MediaWiki, change tags are annotations for certain types of edits, for example if it was made by the visual editor or if it reverted the content to a previous version.\ [#mw_tags]_ Matthias Mullie had added an ``uploadwizard`` tag to the software in May 2017 (`gerrit:337566 <https://gerrit.wikimedia.org/r/c/mediawiki/extensions/UploadWizard/+/337566>`__).
-Unfortunately, the tag would only be applied to future uploads.
-Still, **the tag provided a new, easy, and reliable method** for counting post-2017 uploads, especially those after 2020 when the log message was split into two patterns.
+In MediaWiki, change tags are annotations for certain types of edits, for example if it was made with the visual editor, or if it reverted the content to a previous version.\ [#mw_tags]_ Matthias Mullie had added an ``uploadwizard`` tag to the software in May 2017 (`gerrit:337566 <https://gerrit.wikimedia.org/r/c/mediawiki/extensions/UploadWizard/+/337566>`__), as well as an ``uploadwizard-flickr`` tag for files from flickr.
+Unfortunately, the tags would only be applied to future uploads.
+Still, **the tags provided a new, easy, and reliable method** for counting post-2017 uploads, especially those after 2020 when the log message was split into two patterns.

 .. [#mw_tags] "`Manual:Tags <https://www.mediawiki.org/wiki/Manual:Tags>`__," *MediaWiki*, last modified April 12, 2024.

-In the end, I had identified five methods for counting uploads: 1. the removal of the original category, 2. the original log comment, 3. the change tag, 4. the log comment for own works, and 5. the log comment for third-party works.
+In the end, I had identified five methods for counting uploads: 1. the removal of the original category, 2. the original log comment, 3. the two change tags, 4. the log comment for own works, and 5. the log comment for third-party works.
 I could safely ignore the latter two, but the remaining **three methods still overlapped** over many years, so I needed to figure out exact timestamps and boundaries to avoid double-counting.

 .. figure:: /images/uploadwizard_markers.svg
    :figclass: light-img framed-img full-content